gammalib/gammalib/doc/source/users/user_manual/modules/model/sky/spectral.rst

    *Energy boundaries extension*

 The ``SPECTRA`` extension contains the spectra of the table model.
-It consists of two vector column.
+It consists of two vector columns.
 The ``PARAMVAL`` column provides the parameter values for which the spectrum was computed.
 Since there are two parameters in the example the vector column has two entries.
 The ``INTPSPEC`` column provides the spectrum :math:`\frac{dN(p)}{dE}` for the specific parameters.
 Since there